List of WWE Champions

-When WWE Champion Randy Orton defeated World Heavyweight Champion John Cena at the TLC: Tables, Ladders & Chairs pay-per-view event on December 15, 2013, the World Heavyweight Championship was unified with the WWE Championship, resulting in the retiring of the former, as well as the renaming of the latter to the WWE World Heavyweight Championship.
-On June 27, 2016, the name was shortened back to the WWE Championship, before assuming the WWE World Championship name on July 26, when the brand extension returned.
+When WWE Champion Randy Orton defeated World Heavyweight Champion John Cena at the TLC: Tables, Ladders & Chairs pay-per-view event on December 15, 2013, in a Tables, ladders, and chairs match, the World Heavyweight Championship was unified with the WWE Championship, resulting in the retiring of the former, as well as the renaming of the latter to the WWE World Heavyweight Championship.
+On June 27, 2016, the name was shortened back to the WWE Championship, before assuming the WWE World Championship name on July 26, when the brand split returned.
 It became designated to the SmackDown brand and WWE again established an alternate world title known as the WWE Universal Championship for the Raw brand.
 In December 2016, WWE again shortened the title's name back to WWE Championship.
-Following the events of Crown Jewel 2019, the Universal and WWE Championships switched brands.
+From April 2022 to April 2024, the title represented one-half of the Undisputed WWE Universal Championship, with the other half represented by the Universal Championship, but both titles retained their individual lineages.
+Under the Undisputed WWE Universal Championship moniker, the title was moved to SmackDown in the 2023 draft and Raw established a new World Heavyweight Championship as an alternative title.

 The championship is generally contested in professional wrestling matches, in which participants execute scripted finishes rather than contend in direct competition.
 Some reigns were held by champions using a ring name while others use their real name.
-Roman Reigns is the current champion in his fourth reign.
-He won the title by defeating previous champion Brock Lesnar in a Winner Takes All match to unify the WWE Championship and Universal Championship, which Reigns defended, on April 3 2022, at WrestleMania 38 in the Dallas-Fort Worth metroplex city of Arlington, Texas.
-Despite it being billed as a unification match, both titles remain independently active with Reigns being called the Undisputed WWE Universal Champion.
+Cody Rhodes is the current champion in his second reign.
+He won the Undisputed WWE Championship by defeating John Cena in a Street Fight at SummerSlam Night 2 on August 3, 2025, in East Rutherford, New Jersey.